imeltsner/network-compression-detection/README.md

 "Compression Detected".
 If the difference was less than 100 milliseconds, the client will report "No compression detected".

 ### Usage
 This application has two main files, server.c and client.c.
-They are meant to be run on different virtual machines.
+They are meant to be run in two different terminals or virtual machines.

 1. Fill out the config.json file with the values you would like to use
-2. In the first VM, compile the server.c program
+2. In the first terminal, compile the server.c program
 ```
-gcc server.c config.c cJSON.c -o server
+gcc -o server server.c config.c cJSON.c
 ```
 3. Start the server application
 ```